data-gymnasia/courses/content/linear-algebra/content.md

       li.md The set containing only the zero vector has dimension [[0]]
 :::

+---

 ### Coordinates

 Bases provide a concrete and useful way to represent the vectors in a vector space.
 For example, consider a two-dimensional subspace $V$ of $\mathbf{R}^3$.
 Vectors in $V$ can be represented using their three components, but that representation does not capture any information about $V$.
-For example, perturbing the three components of a vector in $V$ may yield a vector which [[is not|is] in $V$.
+For example, perturbing the three components of a vector in $V$ may yield a vector which [[is not|is]] in $V$.

 ---